 Since finding key phrases with Google Suggest can take a long time, Crestodina recommends using a free tool like KeywordTool.io, which provides the whole list of suggestions from Google’s search bar.

 An aspect of Google’s ranking algorithm that hasn’t changed is link building.
 To increase your site’s authority, you still need to get links from external sites, particularly from sites with high authority.
 The more links you get, the higher the authority of your site, and the better position your pages will get for the targeted key phrases.

-In 2018, however, attracting links from authoritative sites has gotten harder than ever.
-There’s an increased competition in quality content, making it harder than ever to earn the attention of influencers and other managers of high-authority sites.
+However, attracting links from authoritative sites has gotten harder than ever.
+There’s increased competition in quality content, making it harder than ever to earn the attention of influencers and other managers of high-authority sites.

 In a survey of over 700 marketers two attributes attract eyeballs and high-quality links to sites: